-te for a = The equivalent time (in hours) to age the catalyst at bin the temperature of Tr on the catalyst ageing bench using the catalyst ageing cycle to produce the same amount of deterioration experienced by the catalyst due to thermal deactivation at the temperature bin of during the bench ageing cycle.
+te for a = The equivalent time (in hours) to age the catalyst at bin the temperature of Tr on the catalyst ageing bench using the catalyst ageing cycle to produce the same amount of deterioration experienced by the catalyst due to thermal deactivation at the temperature bin of catalyst on the catalyst bench run on the bench ageing cycle.
+The effective temperature is the constant temperature that would result in the same amount of ageing as the various temperatures experienced during the bench ageing cycle.